 MTGN412.
 CERAMIC ENGINEERING.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Application of engineering principles to nonmetallic and ceramic materials.
 Processing of raw materials and production of ceramic bodies, glazes, glasses, enamels, and cements.
 Firing processes and reactions in glass bonded as well as mechanically bonded systems.
 Prerequisite: MTGN348.
-3 hours lecture; 3 semester hours.
+3 hours lecture: 3 semester hours.

 MTGN414.
 PROCESSING OF CERAMICS.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) Principles of ceramic processing and the relationship between processing and microstructure.
 Raw materials and raw materials preparation, forming and fabrication, thermal processing, and finishing of ceramic materials will be covered.
 Principles will be illustrated by case studies on specific ceramic materials.
 A project to design a ceramic fabrication process is required.
 Field trips to local ceramic manufacturing operations.
-Prerequisite: MTGN311 or consent of the instructor.
+Prerequisite: MTGN311.
 3 hours lecture; 3 semester hours.

 MTGN415.
 ELECTRICAL PROPERTIES AND APPLICATIONS OF MATERIALS.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) Survey of the electrical properties of materials, and the applications of materials as electrical circuit components.
 The effects of chemistry, processing and microstructure on the electrical properties.
 Functions, performance requirements and testing methods of materials for each type of circuit component.
 General topics covered are conductors, resistors, insulators, capacitors, energy converters, magnetic materials and integrated circuits.
-Prerequisites: PHGN200, MTGN311 or MLGN501, or consent of instructor.
+Prerequisites: PHGN200 and MTGN311.
 3 hours lecture; 3 semester hours.

 MTGN419.
 NON-CRYSTALLINE MATERIALS.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) Introduction to the principles of glass science-andengineering and non-crystalline materials in general.
 Glass formation, structure, crystallization and properties will be covered, along with a survey of commercial glass compositions, manufacturing processes and applications.
-Prerequisites: MTGN311 or MLGN501, MLGN512/MTGN412, or consent of instructor, 3 hours lecture: 3 semester hours.
+Prerequisites: MTGN311 and MTGN412.
+3 hours lecture; 3 semester hours.

 MTGN429.
 METALLURGICAL ENVIRONMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Examination of the interface between metallurgical process engineering and environmental engineering.
 Wastes, effluents and their point sources in metallurgical processes such as mineral concentration, value extraction and process metallurgy are studied in context.
 Fundamentals of metallurgical unit operations and unit processes with those applicable to waste and effluent control, disposal and materials recycling are covered.
 Engineering design and engineering cost components are also included for selected examples.
 Fundamentals and applications receive equal coverage.
-Prerequisites: MTGN334 or consent of Instructor.
-3 hours lecture: 3 semester hours.
+Prerequisites: MTGN334.
+3 hours lecture; 3 semester hours.

 MTGN430.
 PHYSICAL CHEMISTRY OF IRON AND STEELMAKING.
-3.0 Hours.
+3.0 Semester Hrs.